"To stop the flow of music

 It must have been a hundred and ten."

-A hypnotic groove with delicious guitar bites.
-Improves with each listen.
+Workin' a familiar hypnotic groove with delicious guitar bites.

 Fie-fo the black queen, marching single file."